Efficient and Robust Block Designs for Order-of-Addition Experiments: Simulation study and evaluation

-\begin{enumerate} \item Randomly select $ p $ position effects (including linear effects, quadratic effects, and interactions) to be active, with effect sizes drawn from a uniform distribution $ \pm U[2\sigma_\epsilon, 4\sigma_\epsilon] $, where $ \sigma_\epsilon $ is the standard deviation of the random error $ \epsilon $.
+\item {Following the strong heredity principle (Wu and Hamada, 2011), we randomly select $p$ position effects to be active by first randomly selecting $p_1$ linear effects, and then, among these effects, randomly selecting $p_2$ pairs for interaction effects and $p_3$ quadratic effects such that $p_1 + p_2 + p_3 = p$.
+Their} effect sizes are randomly drawn from a uniform distribution $\pm U[2\sigma_\epsilon, 4\sigma_\epsilon]$, where $\sigma_\epsilon=1$ is the standard deviation of the random error $\epsilon$.
 The remaining position effects are set to be inactive with zero effects.

 \item All block effects are set to be active with effect size drawn from a uniform distribution $ \pm U[2\sigma_\epsilon, 4\sigma_\epsilon] $.

 \item Generate the response vector $\by$ from a multivariate normal distribution $MN(\bX\bbeta, \sigma^2_\epsilon\bI)$, where $\bX$ is the model matrix and $\bbeta$ is the vector comprising the intercept, position effects set from step 1, and block effects set from step 2.